What is the meaning of the Yama?

 Yama and Guna

-Guna is the three subtle energies in our body; guna is a part of Ayurveda.
+Guna is one of the three subtle energies in our body; guna is a part of Ayurveda.
 Ahara plays a vital role in a yogi’s life; through ahara, the three gunas can be balanced.
 Yoga strives to increase sattva guna in the body.
 Following yama and niyama calls for the predominance of sattva guna.